How to Make Invoices for Your Small Business

 When you generate electronic invoices – especially if records are stored online in the cloud – the files are easy for you or anyone else with access to the system to refer to when needed.

-They also offer templates that you can easily customize for your business.
+Digital invoicing tools also offer an invoice template that you can easily customize for your business.
 This ensures that your invoices maintain a consistent and professional look and represent your brand well.

-One of the major benefits of electronic invoicing is the ability to allow your customers to pay by credit card from anywhere.
-Most invoicing software offers this feature, for a cost.
-Credit card payments may allow you to get paid faster, since there’s no need to mail an invoice and wait for a check to arrive.
+One of the significant benefits of electronic invoicing is the ability to allow your customers to pay by credit card from anywhere.
+Most invoicing software offers this feature for a cost.
+Credit card or ACH payments may allow you to get paid faster since there’s no need to mail an invoice and wait for a check to arrive.

 Also, since payments are processed electronically, there’s less physical cash to manage, which is easier and safer for your business.
-And finally, you’ll have fewer billing processes to handle, and greater visibility into your company’s cash flow.
+Finally, you’ll have fewer billing processes to handle and greater visibility into your company’s cash flow.

 Fortunately, products like Kabbage Payments make it easy to send digital invoices to your customers.
-You can create personalized invoices via emails or web or send them customized links via texts, emails or web.
-Plus, Kabbage Payments offers next-day deposits* — so you can get your funds faster.
+You can create personalized invoices via email or web and send customized links through text, email or web.
+Plus, Kabbage Payments offers next-day deposits* — so you can get your funds faster with unlimited invoicing.

 Whatever method you choose, avoid simply dropping a list of charges in an email.
 It’s not a very professional presentation, and it’s too easy for information to get chopped up or lost as the email gets forwarded to the right person for payment.